michael-aguilar-web/broccosite-v3/-/export.md

 ## why do we care about it?

 the most important reason why maximizing the damage delta is important because it enables an **artifical numbers advantage**.
-When someone gets cracked and is forced to heal, they are essentially **out of the game** for the next few seconds *(see health item table below)*.
+What this means is when someone gets their shield cracked and is forced to heal, they are essentially **out of the game** for the next few seconds *(see health item table below)*.
 For example, dealing 140 damage to someone with a purple shield means they will have to spend 10 to 27+ seconds doing nothing but healing.

 this may seem obvious when said out loud, but timing is a huge part of this game. **Newer players often don't understand the importance of making a move right after they deal a lot of damage.** As soon as someone gets chunked for a lot of health, the clock starts ticking, and you have **a limited time to respond** before they are back to full.
 Remember, a shield battery only takes 5 seconds to pop.